-Four National Experts were seconded to ENISA on 31 December 2012 supporting ENISA's aim to develop active networking and strengthen co-operation with Member States in core operations or administration support functions.
-However, on two occasions in 2013, ENISA was unable to recruit suitably qualified National Experts with operational expertise.
+Four National Experts were seconded to ENISA on 31 December 2012 supporting ENISA's aim to develop active networking and strengthen co-operation with Member States.
+However, on two occasions in 2013, ENISA was unable to recruit suitably qualified National Experts with specialist public affairs expertise.
+This led to a decision to recruit SNEs only for ENISA's core operations work where historical events show that the possibilities of success are higher.
 In case of failure of two consecutive recruitment procedures for SNE for the same type of post, ENISA can decide to convert the SNE post into Contract Agents.